All 16 participants (eight teams with five nationalities plus four supporting staff members) of the TAHMO Final Challenge Nairobi 2013.

 Gilbert and Kenneth with their prototype: a flag that is used for measuring wind direction, wind speed and air temperature.

-Soldering male pins on Raspberry Pi interface, which is mounted on a breadboard.
+Soldering male pins on the Raspberry Pi interface, which is mounted on a breadboard.

 The participants of the TAHMO Final Challenge.